Auto Defects in 2018: Hazards on the Road

 - Defective Air Bag—Jaguar Land Rover North America, LLC recalled 2018 XF Sportbrake vehicles because the Supplemental Restraint System (SRS) calibration may be incorrect, possibly causing the frontal air bags to deploy improperly in the event of a collision.

-Joe Lyon is a highly-rated and experienced product liability attorney, well-versed in the economic impact injuries and death have on a victim’s life and family.
+Joe Lyon is a highly-rated Cincinnati recall lawyer and experienced Ohio product liability attorney, well-versed in the economic impact injuries and death have on a victim’s life and family.

 Types of Defective Auto Components